rand00/linux-everyday-scripts/README.md

 ### Pok

-Handles opening of pdf-files or directories given as cmd-line arguments in the Okular pdf-viewer.
+Handles opening of pdf-files or directories of pdf-files given as cmd-line arguments in the Okular pdf-viewer.

 _Working with Okular v.
 0.19.3 - earlier versions of Okular needed multiple calls to open